 How Much Does an Urgent Care Visit Cost?

 Ask your insurance provider what care is covered under your plan and what out-of-pocket expenses you can expect.
-See a list of insurance plans we accept.

 Depending on the services you need, you may receive more than one bill after your urgent care visit:

 - A bill from UNC Urgent Care for the provider visit and any supplies or medication you receive during the visit

 - A bill from UNC REX Healthcare for any laboratory tests, such as blood tests